Sudo-BryanH/Sudo-BryanH/README.md

 - ECON 323 Quantitative Economic Modelling with Data Science Applications
   - Learned the basics of Python, NumPy and scientific applications, Pandas, and some basic data science analysis methods such as regression, classification, and networks.

+### Year 3:
+- CPSC 314 Computer Graphics
+  - Learned about the projective rendering pipeline which takes 3D models and projects the final image onto a computer screen.
+Had hands on practice writing shader code.
+- CPSC 317 Introduction to Computer Networking
+  - Learned about the five OSI layers in computer networking: the application layer, transport layer, network layer, link layer, and physical layer.
+Had hands on practice writing server-client programs resembling abstractions and concepts such as email, TCP connections, and routers.
+- CPSC 322 Introduction to Artificial Intelligence
+-   - Learned about various problems AI can solve such as constraint satisfaction, path finding, planning, and how to solve each of them using methods such as search, and STRIPS planning.